Locally normal subgroups of totally disconnected groups. Part II: Compactly generated simple groups: Properties of the structure lattice

-\begin{proof}If $G$ is compact (which is to say that $G$ is profinite, since we have assumed $G$ is totally disconnected), it follows that $\QZ(G)$ is dense by Corollary~\ref{profchar}.
+\begin{proof} If $G$ is compact (which is to say that $G$ is profinite, since we have assumed $G$ is totally disconnected), it follows that $\QZ(G)$ is dense by Lemma~\ref{lem:profchar}.
 If $G$ is infinite and discrete, then it is finitely generated, hence countable.
-So from now on we may assume $G$ is neither compact nor discrete.
+From now on we may assume $G$ is neither compact nor discrete.

-Note first that if $G$ is topologically simple, then $G$ is locally C-stable by Theorem~\ref{thm:noqz}.
-In general, by \cite[Corollary D]{CM}, there is a finite set of topologically simple closed normal subgroups $\{M_1,\dots,M_n\}$, such that the product $\prod^n_{i=1}M_i$ is a dense subgroup of $G$, and $M_i \cap M_j = 1$ for $i$ and $j$ distinct.
+By \cite[Corollary D]{CM}, there is a finite set of topologically simple closed normal subgroups $\{M_1,\dots,M_n\}$, such that the product $\prod^n_{i=1}M_i$ is a dense subgroup of $G$, and $M_i \cap M_j = \triv$ for $i$ and $j$ distinct.
 Let $C_i = \CC_G(M_i)$; note that $C_i$ contains $M_j$ for all $j \not=i$.
-We claim that $\Z(G)=1$: otherwise, $G$ would be abelian and the $M_i$ would have to be cyclic of prime order, but then $G$ would itself be finite and hence discrete, a case we have already removed.
-Thus $M_i \cap C_i = 1$ for $1 \le i \le n$.
-It follows that $G/C_i$ is topologically simple, since every non-trivial normal subgroup of $G/C_i$ has non-trivial intersection with $M_iC_i/C_i$ and is therefore dense in $G_i/C_i$.
-Thus $G/C_i$ is a locally C-stable \tdlc group by Theorem~\ref{thm:noqz}.
-Let $x \in \QZ(G)$.
-Then the centraliser of $x$ in $G/C_i$ is open, but $G/C_i$ is compactly generated and topologically simple; hence $x \in C_i$ by Corollary~\ref{cor:TrivialQC:2}.
-Thus $x \in \bigcap^n_{i=1}C_i = \Z(G) = 1$, so $\QZ(G)=1$.
-Note that if $K$ is locally normal in $G$, then $KC_i/C_i$ is still compact with open normaliser in $G/C_i$, so $KC_i/C_i$ is locally normal in $G/C_i$.
-In particular, let $K$ be an abelian locally normal subgroup of $G$.
-Then $KC_i/C_i$ is an abelian locally normal subgroup of $G/C_i$, so $K \le C_i$ by Theorem~\ref{thm:noqz}, and we have $K \le \bigcap^n_{i=1} C_i = 1$.
-Hence $G$ is locally C-stable by Proposition~\ref{cstab}.
+We claim that $\Z(G)=\triv$: otherwise, $G$ would be abelian and the $M_i$ would have to be cyclic of prime order, but then $G$ would itself be finite and hence discrete, a case we have already removed.
+Thus $M_i \cap C_i = \triv$ for $1 \le i \le n$.
+It follows that $G/C_i$ is topologically simple, since every non-trivial closed normal subgroup of $G/C_i$ has non-trivial intersection with $M_iC_i/C_i$ and is therefore dense in $G/C_i$.
+Thus $G/C_i$ is a locally C-stable \tdlc group with trivial quasi-centre by Theorem~\ref{thm:noqz}.
+Since the properties of being quasi-central and being abelian locally normal pass to quotients, it follows that $C_i$ contains $\QZ(G)$ and all abelian locally normal subgroups of $G$ for all $i$.
+Since $K = \bigcap^n_{i=1} C_i$ is a characteristic subgroup of $G$, it is trivial.
+We conclude that the quasi-centre and all abelian locally normal subgroups of $G$ are trivial, hence $G$ is locally C-stable by Proposition~\ref{cstab}. \end{proof}

-Finally, suppose that case (ii) or (iv) holds (which is to say that $G$ is not compact).
-By \cite{Platonov}, there is a unique largest locally elliptic normal subgroup $R$ of $G$, and moveover $R$ is closed.
-Since $G$ is compactly generated but not compact, $G$ is not locally elliptic, so $R < G$.
-Since $G$ is topologically characteristically simple, $R$ is trivial.
-Hence the only locally elliptic normal subgroup of $G$ is the trivial one. \end{proof}